jaimetur/PhotoMigrator/help/01-command-line-interface.md

 PhotoMigrator also includes a native desktop GUI implemented with `tkinter`.

 - Running `PhotoMigrator --gui` opens the desktop GUI explicitly.
+- Running `PhotoMigrator --configuration-file <CONFIG_FILE>` together with `--gui` opens the desktop GUI with that configuration file already selected.
 - The desktop GUI reuses the same shared parser/config model as the CLI TUI, so it exposes the same top-level modules, `General Arguments`, `Features Config`, and `App Settings` views.
 - When `PhotoMigrator` is executed without arguments, the desktop GUI is now the first launcher option.